pydio/cells-sdk-go/README.md

 ## Migrate from older versions

-### From Cells v4.0
+### From SDK v4

-For the v4.1, we switched to the v2 of the AWS SDK for Go that we use under the hood to transfer files.
+For the v5, we switched to the v2 of the AWS SDK for Go that we use under the hood to transfer files.

-If you are relying of some of the class defined in the `pydio/cells-sdk-go/v4/transport` package, you will have to update your code.
+If you are relying of some of the class defined in the `pydio/cells-sdk-go/v5/transport` package, you will have to update your code.
-You can have a look at the `wget` and `list-bucket` commands of the `pydio/cells-sdk-go/v4/example` package to see sample code and refer to the official [AWS documentation](https://aws.github.io/aws-sdk-go-v2/docs/migrating/) to get more help.
+You can have a look at the `wget` and `list-bucket` commands of the `pydio/cells-sdk-go/v5/example` package to see sample code and refer to the official [AWS documentation](https://aws.github.io/aws-sdk-go-v2/docs/migrating/) to get more help.

-### From Cells v3
+### From SDK v3

 Between version 3 and 4, we have updated the [go-swagger](https://github.com/go-swagger/go-swagger) version that we use, to [v0.30.3](https://github.com/go-swagger/go-swagger/releases/tag/v0.30.3) and then to [v0.30.5](https://github.com/go-swagger/go-swagger/releases/tag/v0.30.5), this should have no impact on your client code.

 We have also changed the name of the swagger spec file in Cells that is now: `cellsapi-rest.swagger.json`.

-### From Cells v2
+### From SDK v2

 Between version 2 and 3, we have updated the [go-swagger](https://github.com/go-swagger/go-swagger) version that we use, to [v0.28.0](https://github.com/go-swagger/go-swagger/releases/tag/v0.28.0), this has led to a few breaking changes: you might have to adapt your client code.